thaynaradelima/thaynaradelima.github.io/Publications.md

 ## Work in progress

+* T.A. de Lima, A.L.
+Galdino, B.B.
+O. Ribeiro, M. Ayala-Rincón. *A Formalization of the General Theory of Quaternions*, Accepted ITP 2024.
+Tbilisi, Georgia.

+* L. A.  da Silveira, T. A. de Lima, M. Ayala-Rincón. *On Reconfiguring Heterogeneous Parallel Island Models*.
+Submitted to Swarm and Evolutionary Computation (2023).

+* F.F.
+Serrano Suárez, T.A. de Lima, M. Ayala-Rincón. *Combinatorial Applications of the Compactness Theorem*.
+Submitted to Journal of Automated Reasoning.
+(2024).

+## Published works

+### 2024

 * T.A. de Lima, A.B.
 Avelar, A.L.
-Galdino, M. Ayala-Rincón. *Formalizing Factorization on Euclidean Domains and Abstract Euclidean Algorithms* [.pdf](Papersdir/Abstract_Euclidean_Algorithm_2022.pdf), [Accepted LSFA 2023](https://sites.google.com/ufg.br/lsfa2023/accepted-papers?authuser=0#h.ecemncsiizqn).
+Galdino, M. Ayala-Rincón. *Formalizing Factorization on Euclidean Domains and Abstract Euclidean Algorithms*, In Proceedings LSFA 2023.
+EPTCS 402, 2024, pp. 18-33. [doi](https://doi.org/10.4204/EPTCS.402.5).

-## Published works

 ### 2023